Manu (Hinduism): Surya Savarni Manu

-Saptarshis list: Diptimat, Galava, Parasurama, Kripa, Drauni or Ashwatthama, Vyasa, and Rishyasringa.
-In Savarnya-manvantara, Lord Vishnu's avatar will be called Sarvabhauma.
+The saptarshis will be Diptimat, Galava, Parasurama, Kripa, Drauni or Ashwatthama, Vyasa, and Rishyasringa.
+In Savarnya-manvantara, Vishnu's avatar will be Sarvabhauma.

 In the period of the eighth Manu, the Manu is Surya Savarnika Manu.
 He is the son of Surya by his second wife, Chhaya.
 He is thus the half-brother to Shraddhadeva Manu.
 His sons are headed by Nirmoka, and among the demigods are the Sutapas.
 Bali, the son of Virochana, is Indra, and Galava and Parasurama are among the seven sages.
-In the age of this Manu, Lord Vishnu's avatar will be called Sarvabhauma, the son of Devaguhya.
+In the age of this Manu, Vishnu's avatar will be Sarvabhauma, the son of Devaguhya.

 Daksa Savarni Manu

-Saptarshis list: Savana, Dyutimat, Bhavya, Vasu, Medhatithi, Jyotishmán, and Satya.
+The saptarshis will be Savana, Dyutimat, Bhavya, Vasu, Medhatithi, Jyotishmán, and Satya.

-In Daksha-savarnya-manvantara, Lord Vishnu's avatar will be called Rishabha.
+In Daksha-savarnya-manvantara, Vishnu's avatar will be Rishabha.

 The ninth Manu is Daksha-savarni.
-He is the son of Lord Varuna.
+He is the son of Varuna.
 His sons are headed by Bhutaketu, and among the demigods are the Maricigarbhas.
 Adbhuta is Indra, and among the seven sages is Dyutiman.
-Rishabha would be born of Ayushman and Ambudhara...
+Rishabha would be born of Ayushman and Ambudhara.

 Brahma Savarni Manu

-Saptarshis list: Havishmán, Sukriti, Satya, Apámmúrtti, Nábhága, Apratimaujas, and Satyaket.
+The saptarshis will be Havishmán, Sukriti, Satya, Apámmúrtti, Nábhága, Apratimaujas, and Satyaket.

-In Brahma-savarnya-manvantara, Lord Vishnu's avatar will be called Vishvaksena.
+In Brahma-savarnya-manvantara, Vishnu's avatar will be Vishvaksena.